Got a new parrot? Congratulations on beginning a great journey of friendship! Now, gear up to gain your bird’s trust and maintain it.

 20. Following you around

-Your parrot following you around means that the bird is now comfortable around you and feels completely safe with you.
+Your parrot following you around means that the bird is comfortable around you and feels completely safe with you.
 It wants to be with you often, and it prefers your company the most, which shows that it trusts you entirely.
-When it follows you around, it could be curious to observes you in order to see what you’re doing.
+When it follows you around, it could be curious to observe you in order to see what you’re doing.
 It means the bird considers you dear to it, trusts you, and wants to be included in your day-to-day activities.

 21. Calling out for you

 In the wild, parrots often call out to mates and to each other within their flock to let flock mates know their location, and whether they are alright.
 This is called “contact calling”.
 Instinctively, they do the same at home if they consider you as part of the flock, which means that they trust and like you, and accept you as family.

 Calling out for you means it wants to be with you, wants you to know where it is, and whether you are near or far away.
 It definitely helps to reassure them if you whistle or call back, or sometimes it could make them even more excited to want to be with you!

 Parrots are highly intelligent birds, so imitation is one of their strong traits.
 In particular, if your parrot imitates you, it wants to be a part of your life and all that you do.
 As the saying goes, “imitation is the sincerest form of flattery”, and perhaps it can also be applied to a parrot!
 Imitation is its way of wanting to be closer to you, to show adoration and trust.